mmistakes/minimal-mistakes/docs/image_struct_QA.md

 ---
 Structural image quality

-All images were manually QC'd by 5 raters.
+All images were manually QC'd by 5 expert raters and the average of their ratings was assigned to each image as pass, borderline, or fail.
+These QC files are available in the BIDS and Freesurfer repository of each dataset.

 Additionally, their Euler numbers are also available.
 This workflow is depicted below.
 -	T1 QC figure (when ready)